-State Police Troopers from Troops in Eastern Connecticut received awards for service during a ceremony on May 16, 2007, at the Connecticut State Police Training Academy in Meriden.
+State Police Troopers from Troop C in Tolland, Troop D in Danielson, Troop E in Montville and Troop K in Colchester received awards for service during a ceremony January 15 at the Connecticut State Police Training Academy in Meriden.

-Twice a year, the Connecticut State Police honors Troopers who demonstrate exceptional service in the line of duty.
-The ceremony also honors men and women serving in local and federal law enforcement agencies and those serving as first responders, as well as civilians.
+Twice a year, the Connecticut State Police honors Troopers who demonstrate bravery and outstanding service in the line of duty.
+The ceremony also honors men and women serving in local and federal law enforcement agencies, those serving as first responders and civilians.
 Award winners received medals and certificates from Department of Public Safety Commissioner John A. Danaher III and State Police Colonel Thomas Davoren.

-Ø The Meritorious Service Medal is awarded to any person who renders service with a high degree of alertness, perseverance and superior judgment in the performance of a difficult task resulting in the protection of life, recovery of property, the prevention of – or solving of – a major crime or the apprehension of an armed or dangerous person.
+Ø The Meritorious Service Medal is awarded to those who render service with a high degree of alertness, perseverance and superior judgment in the performance of a difficult task resulting in the protection of life, recovery of property, the prevention of – or solving of – a major crime or the apprehension of an armed or dangerous person.

-Ø The Lifesaving Award is presented to any person who saves a human life or makes a valiant attempt to save a life.
+Ø The Lifesaving Award is presented to those who save a human life or make a valiant attempt to save a life.

 Ø The Unit Citation is awarded to members of a department, a command or group who combine their resources to achieve success in an investigation or event.
 The citation recognizes exceptional collective efforts.